goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 ## How do I show item quantity?

 You can enable display of item quantities in two places, using CSS.

 **NOTE**: The quantities displayed are only maximum inventory quantities, not actual in stock inventory.
-This will allow you to manage any inventory conflicts manually, rather than prevent a Wishlist submission.
+This allows you to:
+* provide alternative inventory (e.g. slightliy different color)
+* subrent or purchase more items to fulfill order

 To show prices on the item-card component (items in list display):